dotbitHQ/Documents/DAS-Introduction-202105-EN.md

 ## 8. Vision

-DAS to the crypto world is like Email to the internet.
+DAS to the crypto world is what Phone/Email to the internet.